SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04a-ScalingUp.md

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm SA_Opt.m

 would produce the files: `SA_Opt, run_SA_Opt.sh, mccExcludedFiles.log and readme.txt`.
 The file `SA_Opt`⋅
-is the compiled binary file that we would like to run on OSG Connect.⋅
+is the compiled binary file that we would like to run on OSG.⋅

 Check  further details of compilation process in the [lesson on basics of MATLAB compilation] (https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example), we need to compile the matlab script on a machine with license.